 Once the solar battery is fully charged, the flow can be stopped by using auxiliary switches or devices like battery tenders.
 The excess energy collected by the solar panel goes to waste.

-If there is no devices to stop the flow of current to the solar battery, your solar battery can start to overheat.
+If there are no devices to stop the flow of current to the solar battery, your solar battery can start to overheat